quantum2409/CS220/README.md

     <li>Instruction Memory</li>
     <li>Data Memory</li>
   </ul></li>
-  <li>A register file: RISC_BUBBLE- with 32 registers, where certain registers have the same role as in MIPS-32-ISA</li>
+  <li>A register file (RISC_BUBBLE): with 32 registers, where certain registers have the same role as in MIPS-32-ISA</li>
   <li>Design op-code formats for the processor to decide data paths</li>
 </ol>